ibm-cloud-docs/cloud-databases/howto-cbr.md

 Make sure to add {{site.data.keyword.databases-for}} to network zones for rules that target other {{site.data.keyword.cloud_notm}} resources, or some operations in your workflow might fail.
 {: important}

+### Creating network zones from the CLI
+{: #network-zone-cli}

+1. To create network zones from the CLI, [install the CBR CLI plug-in](/docs/account?topic=cli-cbr-plugin#install-cbr-plugin).
+1. You can use the `cbr-zone-create` command to add resources to network zones.
+For more information, see the [CBR CLI reference](https://test.cloud.ibm.com/docs/account?topic=cli-cbr-plugin#cbr-zones-cli).
+Note that the `service_name` for {{site.data.keyword.databases-for}} is <INSERT SERVICE NAME HERE>.

 ### Creating network zones in the console
 {: #network-zone-ui}